About the Author

 Anticipate

 There will be many coding problems presented in this book.
 Often I will give you the option to solve things yourself before reading about the solution in the next paragraph or code snippet.
-However, it breaks the flow of reading repeating myself, so I keep these encouragements to a minimum.
+However, it breaks the flow of repeating myself, so I keep these encouragements to a minimum.
 Instead I am hoping for your eagerness here to jump ahead.
 Try to solve things before I get the chance to present you the solution.
 Only by trying, failing, and solving a problem you will become a better developer.

 Take Breaks

 Since every section introduces you to a new topic, it happens fast that you forget the learnings from the previous section.
-In addition to coding along with every section, I recommend you to take breaks between the sections which allow learnings to sink in.
+In addition to coding along with every section, I recommend you to take breaks between the sections which allow the learnings to sink in.
 Read the section, code along the way, do the exercise afterwards, code even a bit more if you like, and then rest.
 Think about your learnings while taking a walk outside or speak with someone about what you have learned even though this other person is not into coding.
 After all, taking breaks is always essential if you want to learn something new.